Tell Me About Yourself: Using an AI-Powered Chatbot to Conduct Conversational Surveys with Open-ended Questions: Results

 For a completed survey, \emph{engagement duration} recorded how much time a participant took to finish the survey.
 Our result showed that participants took seven more minutes on average to complete a chatbot survey than finishing a Qualtrics survey.
 With the survey method as an independent variable and controlling for demographics, game-playing time and response length, an ANCOVA analysis showed that the duration differences were significant, and the survey method was the only significant factor contributing to such differences.

 Coupling with the survey completion rate (chatbot surveys 54\% vs. Qualtrics 24\%), the result implied that the participants were willingly engaged with the Juji chatbot longer.
-This is especially true considering that the participants were paid just for completing a survey not the amount of time taken to do so.
+This is especially true considering that the participants were paid just for completing a survey not for the amount of time spent.